Forged Spam

 If your customer didn't send it, how can I tell who did?

 The most popular service (and one that we use ourselves) is SpamCop.
 It is extremely accurate at figuring out the real source of a spam message, and if everyone used it, there would be much less spam on the Internet.
-We strongly recommend using SpamCop to report the message you received — it will send the complaint to the ISP involved, and you should find that it does not send a report to us.
+We strongly recommend using SpamCop to report the message you received — it will send the complaint to the ISP involved, and you should find that it does not send a report to Tiger Technologies.